Bruin Learn: Your Guide to UCLA’s Learning Management System

 What Is Bruin Learn?
 Core Features Explained

-Bruin Learn, powered by the Canvas platform, integrates course management, communication, assessments, and multimedia resources—all under one intuitive interface.
-This LMS supports in-person, hybrid, and fully online classes, sustaining UCLA’s commitment to innovative, student-centered pedagogy.
+Bruin Learn integrates course management, communication tools, assessments, and multimedia resources within a unified interface.
+This LMS supports fully in-person, hybrid, and completely online course formats, aligning with UCLA’s commitment to flexible pedagogical approaches.

 Seamless Course Organization and Materials Access

-Through Bruin Learn, students access syllabi, reading assignments, recorded lectures, and interactive course modules at any time.
-Faculty members find robust tools for structuring course content week-by-week, embedding videos, and incorporating external apps like Google Drive and Zoom seamlessly.
+Through Bruin Learn, students access syllabi, reading assignments, recorded lectures, and interactive course modules on demand.
+Faculty members utilize tools for structuring content week-by-week, embedding videos, and incorporating external applications including Google Drive and Zoom.

 • Modules: Central to course navigation, modules guide students through readings, quizzes, and assignments in logical progression.